 1. Be genuinely helpful

-This is our #1 advice to be accepted by the community
+This is our #1 advice to be accepted by the community.
+This means you can comment on posts using your own experience.

 Do not attempt to join the private channels specifically designed to be vendor free.
 These include: